 Once the professor approves the proposal, he or she will send it to Dr. Cara Cochran for final approval.
-The entire process, including approval by the professor, Dr. Cochran and submission of the approval form to the Assistant Registrar's office must be complete by the date posted in the Academic Calendar for the semester in which the independent study will occur.
+The entire process, including approval by the professor, Dr. Cochran and submission of the approval form to the Registrar's Office must be complete by the date posted in the Academic Calendar for the semester in which the independent study will occur.
 A copy of the proposal will become a part of the student's permanent file.

-A minimum of three individual contact hours with the professor during the period of time the student completes the independent study is required.
+A minimum of 3 individual contact hours with the professor during the period of time the student completes the independent study is required.
 Students are responsible to provide the professor with updates of assignments and to initiate contact with the professor.
 Assignments must be completed two weeks before the end of a semester or one week before the end of a summer term.

 Students should submit the proposal for an independent directed study during the regular pre-registration period for the semester during which the independent study will occur.
 Students should NOT register for the weekly class if it is offered.
-The actual registration for the course is completed by the Assistant Registrar upon approval of the proposal by Dr. Cochran.
+The actual registration for the course is completed by the Registrar upon approval of the proposal by Dr. Cochran.
 Failure to register for an approved independent directed study by the registration deadline will result in additional fees.
-If a student is approved to register for an independent study after the regular registration period the student will pay the late registration fee or add/drop fee, whichever applies.
+If a student is approved to register for an independent study after the regular registration period, the student will pay the late registration fee or add/drop fee, whichever applies.
 Independent study proposal will not be approved past the add/drop deadline for any semester.
 Deadlines will be strictly enforced.

 The fees for an independent directed study are not included in the student's regular tuition fees.
 The fees include the current tuition fee for one course and an instruction fee of \$100 per credit hour.
 Fees must be paid at the time of registration for the course.
+See the section on student fees in this Catalog for current independent study fees.

 The course identification for an independent directed study is CEDI followed by the same course number used for the regular course.
-For those doing original independent studies, the course number will be assigned by the Office of the Academic Dean.
+For those doing original independent studies, the course number will be assigned by the office of the Academic Dean.